 When I decided to become a film maker I was told the same things that everyone who says they want to be in entertainment is told: It’s not realistic.
 Now, needless to say because I’m here writing to you today about filmmaking, that I listened to them.
 I did however take in the fact that it would be extremely difficult to get started.
 What I didn’t account for is how it’s even MORE difficult to keep going!

 Perseverance (per·se·ver·ance) must literally run through your veins from the moment you wake up until you go to sleep at night if you’d like to get anywhere close to the big screen.

 At the age of 10 my mom placed a camera in my hand and since then it seems I haven’t put it down.
 It’s funny how we grow to be passionate about things that have always felt natural.
 Taking photos and shooting video has always been second nature for me.
 As I grew I realized there was power behind capturing images, people, and stories in a way that successfully shows another person exactly what you envisioned.

 How much time do we spend expressing ourselves?
 How much time do we spend getting people to see our side of a story?
 As a filmmaker you have everything you need at your fingertips to literally show and tell others your thoughts exactly as you see them (or at least pretty damn close).

-To me this feels like a super power, an ability.
-Like Luke Cage or Jessica Jones.
-Something at some point in my life, just clicked inside and realized that this is a talent, a gift that must be shared with the world.
-If you’re able to do it then you have the responsibility to do it!
-I hope all my fellow film makers realize this skill and never take it for granted.
+To me this feels like a super power, an ability… like Super man or Luke Cage.
+Something at some point in my life, just clicked inside and realized that this is a talent, a gift that must cultivated and shared.
+If you’re able to do it, be a story teller that is, then you have the responsibility to do it!
+I hope all my fellow filmmakers realize this skill and never take it for granted.